xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 The `file_io.pei` and `stream.pei` data is modified to add a new child to User Data Type, Range.

+5.3 Update Metamodel Welcome Project
+Since the metamodel is changed, the example project is updated to follow the changes in the OOA of OOA.

-5.3 Analyze and document enforcement in Verifier.
+5.4 Analyze and document enforcement in Verifier.
-5.3.1 R3307
+5.4.1 R3307
 In Verifier, Runtime Value is a key class used to store and move information in the runtime instances of an executing model.  `R3307` links a Runtime Value to a Data Type (`S_DT`).

-5.4 Analyze and document enforcement in model compilers.
+5.5 Analyze and document enforcement in model compilers.
-5.4.1 R820
+5.5.1 R820
 In MC-3020, Value (`V_VAL`) is the key class dealing with the dynamics of data in action bodies.  `R820` links Value to Data Type (`S_DT`) (and thus to User Data Type and Range).
 Upon first analysis, it looks like R820 is traversed in 3 places representing the 3 places where range checking should be implemented.
-5.4.1.1 Assignment Statement
+5.5.1.1 Assignment Statement
 A value moves from one value to another during an assignment.
 A value moves from the right-hand side (rhs) to left-hand side (lhs) across the assignment operator ('=').
 The left-hand value (lval) receives the right-hand value (rval).
-5.4.1.1.1 hmmm
+5.5.1.1.1 hmmm
 Research where this is necessary.
 Depending upon type compatiblity, this may be superfluous.
 In some situations the rhs has already been checked and is therefore O.K. to be applied to the lhs.
 Immediate data assignment is an example where the checking must occur.
-5.4.1.2 Binary Operation
+5.5.1.2 Binary Operation
 When two values are combined with an operator, a new value is produced.
 The new value type is discovered across R820.
-5.4.1.3 Actual Parameters
+5.5.1.3 Actual Parameters

 5.5 Implement test cases.